Welcome to Rug-Cutters Lindy Hop Club

 Paul & Fae first started dancing Lindyhop together in 1999 and in 2002 our teaching began with the intermediate classes for a club near Cambridge.

-Our own classes commenced in 2006, starting from scratch in a new area where there had previously been no swing dance classes, teaching further North than formerly to encourage new people into the "swing scene".
+Our own classes commenced in 2006, starting from scratch in a new area where there had previously been no swing dance classes, teaching further North than formerly to encourage new people into the "swing dance scene".

 We have been fortunate enough to also be asked to guest teach at a host of other local clubs & events in the East Anglian region, including "Swing's The Thing" for 3 years based in Leicester, working with our friend Geof Connelly of Northampton Swing Dance Society, "When Jive Met Swing" for 2 years, working with Jiveswing.com.
 We have also been invited to cover some of the local teachers during their holidays.